 - Being disabled “as recognized by the Social Security Administration, Railroad Retirement Board, Federal Civil Service, VA” or a public employment retirement system.

 Spouses of nonresident service members may be exempt from paying Idaho state income taxes if they are married to a service member on active duty stationed in Idaho but not a resident there.
 Spouses may also qualify if they moved to the state to be with the non-resident service member after having lived together elsewhere.

 Claiming this tax exemption requires you to file an Idaho State Tax Commission form called ID-MS1, Employee’s Idaho Military Spouse Withholding Exemption Certificate.
 This must be submitted each year.

 Idaho Veterans Home

-- To have served at least 90 days, with a honorable discharge.
+- Applicants must have served at least 90 days.

-- To be a resident of a State of Idaho at the time of applying.
+- You must be a resident of the State of Idaho at application time.

-- To apply or be in receipt of a VA pension, and Aid and Attendance.
+- You must either apply for or already be receiving a VA pension, and Aid and Attendance.

-- To be eligible and apply for Medicaid benefits or pay the current maximum monthly charge.
+- You must be eligible and apply for Medicaid benefits or be willing to pay the current maximum monthly amount

 Public Employee Veterans Hiring Preference

-Veterans can earn preference points if they have been in active service in the military, other than active duty for training.
-Veterans who have served on active duty in the armed services, with an honorable discharge and who have a present service-connected disability of 10% or more, or are a Purple Heart recipient can also receive points.
-The points are added to the veteran’s final passing score.
-The points can not be used for promotions, transfers, or reassignments.
-They will only be added for the veteran’s initial hire.
+Veterans who have served on active duty in the armed services, with an honorable discharge and who have a present service-connected disability of 10% or more, or are Purple Heart recipients can also receive preference points for state and federal exams.
+These points are added to the veteran’s final passing score.
+The points can not be used for promotions, transfers, or reassignments and may only be added for the veteran’s initial hire.

-For more information regarding Idaho veterans benefits, please visit – Idaho Division of Veterans Services
+For more information regarding Idaho veterans benefits, please visit the Idaho Division of Veterans Services